 While a great number of dental procedures are covered under an FSA or HSA, some treatments – namely, cosmetic dental treatments – are not included.
 If you want to brighten your smile with teeth whitening or perfect your smile with porcelain veneers, those fees must be paid out of pocket.

-At Family & Cosmetic Dental Care, we accept many different dental insurance plans, including FSAs and HSAs.
+At Hello Family Dental, we accept many different dental insurance plans, including FSAs and HSAs.
 If you are uncertain about what procedures you may qualify for under your savings plan, contact the office of Dr. Mitul Patel in Johns Creek.
 We can help you make sense of your benefits, and schedule a consultation with Dr. Patel so you can determine what oral health care needs are most beneficial for you and your family before your benefits run dry.